LEARNAcademy/syllabus/capstone/fetch.md

 export default App
 ```

-After ensuring the application is operating correctly, we can add the fetch request.
+After ensuring the application is operating correctly, we can add a fetch request to the API.
 Since we want the user to be able to determine the number of facts, the request url will be wrapped in string interpolation backticks to pass in a variable from state.
 The `console.log` will now show the result of the fetch request.

 ```javascript
 import React, { useState } from "react"